Internet-Draft OAuth Mission Status August 2026

 suspended Mission is suspended (non-terminal).

-terminated is not a mission.state value; it names any terminal non-active state, including companion-defined terminal states, and is not a closed list.
+This document uses "terminated" in prose for any terminal non-active state; it is not itself a mission.state value, and the terminal set is not closed.
+The terminal row above and the list that follows enumerate the companion-defined states this suite currently runs, for the reader's reference; a deployment reports whichever it runs, and a consumer's reliance decision never depends on recognizing them.
 The terminal states currently defined across this suite are revoked and expired ([I-D.draft-mcguinness-oauth-mission]), completed (this document), superseded ([I-D.draft-mcguinness-oauth-mission-expansion]), and cascaded ([I-D.draft-mcguinness-oauth-mission-child-delegation]).
-A consumer applies the issuance profile's forward-compatibility rule: every value other than active is non-active, whether or not the consumer recognizes it.
+The binding rule is the issuance profile's forward-compatibility rule: every value other than active is non-active, whether or not the consumer recognizes it.

 Wire error codes (carried in the error member of a JSON body):